RyanRizzo96/RL_baselines/README.md

 - [ ] Plot results using seaborn
 - [ ] Compare results in a more professional manner
-- [ ] Implement Prioritzied Sequence Experience Replay
+- [ ] Implement Prioritized Sequence Experience Replay
 - [ ] Implement Energy Based Prioritization
 - [ ] Compare the above